Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

+It is interesting to observe from the right-hand side plot of Fig.~\ref{fig:resscan}, that triple Higgs boson production can \textit{only} be excluded if the fraction of the double-resonant process is greater than $\sim 65\%$ and the corresponding cross section enhancement greater than $\sim 50\times$ the standard model value.
+This supports our use of the double-resonant topology as the primary target of the present cut-based study, while a full experimental analysis may exploit additional information from non-resonant contributions or other final states.
+An additional interesting observation is that there exist parameter-space points with large triple Higgs boson production cross sections, e.g.~$\mathcal{O}(100)\times$ the SM value, that cannot be excluded through that process.
+This is a consequence of differences in kinematics originating from the different masses of the scalars.

+Next, we also note that we have found \textit{no} points that would not be excluded in single scalar production, while being excluded by double-resonant triple Higgs boson production.
+This suggests that, in view of the results obtained in the present analysis, triple Higgs boson production may not play the role of an exclusion channel for the two new scalar resonances $h_2$ and $h_3$ in the TRSM.
+Definitive proof of this statement would require concrete experimental analyses, which we are looking forward to.

-It is also interesting to note that during our parameter-space scan for experimentally- and theoretically-viable points within the TRSM, we did not obtain any with $m_3 \gtrsim 650$~GeV or $m_2 \gtrsim 450$~GeV that also satisfy the $\times 20$ enhancement over the SM triple Higgs boson production.
-This hints towards a rapid decrease of the resonant triple Higgs boson cross section in those regions of parameter space.
-We would like to point out an similar finding in ref.~\cite{Lane:2024vur}, where the complex singlet model was investigated, see appendix C of the aforementioned reference.
+Finally, it is also interesting to note that during our parameter-space scan for viable points within the TRSM, according to theoretical and experimental constraints, we did not obtain any with $m_3 \gtrsim 650$~GeV or $m_2 \gtrsim 450$~GeV that also satisfy the $\times 20$ enhancement over the SM triple Higgs boson production.
+This hints towards a rapid decrease of the resonant triple Higgs boson cross section in those regions of parameter space. {One important reason for this behaviour is that the production of the $s$-channel scalar approximately follows the gluon-fusion production rate of an SM-like scalar with the same mass, multiplied by the appropriate mixing factor, and this rate decreases rapidly as the scalar mass increases.
+The final size of the enhancement is also affected by the viable branching ratios and by the theoretical and experimental constraints imposed on the TRSM scan.} We would like to point out a similar finding in Ref.~\cite{Lane:2024vur}, where the complex singlet model was investigated, see Appendix C of the aforementioned reference.